Ridge and Lasso in R: How Penalised Regression Shrinks Coefficients and Selects Variables

 Method alpha Penalty Zeroes coefs?
 Pick when

-Lasso 1 L1 absolute Yes Need interpretable, short model
+Lasso 1 L1 absolute Yes Need an interpretable, short model

 Key moves to remember: